 Dress type: You can wear any dress with short hair.
 Consider a dress that flatters your body shape rather than your hairstyle.

 Trend No. 8: Side-swept HairStart with Side Buns

-It seemed every celebrity wore a side bun or side-swept hair on the red carpets of 2012, so of course I had to name it a trend for 2013 and oh boy are these hairstyles amazing.
+It seemed every celebrity wore a side bun or side-swept hair on the red carpets last year so of course I had to name it a trend and oh boy are these hairstyles amazing.
 Check out the side buns, the side ponytails and the side-swept hair galleries below and stand out from the other girls at prom.

 Hair texture: You need longish hair for this look.

 Personality: Works on anyone who's willing to try something new.

 Dress type: A popular look on the red carpet this year was one-sleeved dresses with hair pulled over to the side.
 If your dress has one sleeve, this is a great option for you.
 Pile the hair over the sleeveless side.